copilot-emacs/copilot.el/README.md

 | `copilot-nes-dismiss` | Dismiss the current NES suggestion |
 | `copilot-panel-insert-suggestion` | Insert suggestion at point |
 | `copilot-panel-copy-suggestion` | Copy suggestion at point |
 | `copilot-panel-select-suggestion` | Prompt user to select a suggestion from the panel and insert it.
-If the If the panel is absent or hasn't generated solutions yet, start the panel (user
+If the panel is absent or hasn't generated solutions yet, start the panel (user
 needs to run the command again to select a solution). |
 | `copilot-panel-kill` | A quick helper to cleanly kill the panel buffer |